-The priorities of the transport protocols to be used in NAPTR messages are taken into account.
+The priorities of the transport protocols to be used in NAPTR messages are considered.
 For devices that are taken into operation for the first time, the corresponding option is automatically set (Transport Protocol = automatic in the configuration of the SIP provider).
 Already configured devices must be set up accordingly.